 Emma-Louise Whitehead is the Project Administrator for TIDE.
 She also works as a freelance bibliographer for the Oxford English Dictionary, dealing mainly with early modern religious and scientific texts.
 This work has brought her into contact with some beautiful rare books at the British Library, and has opened her eyes to the expansion of knowledge, closely linked with travel, that was being recorded in the period.
 She is also involved with the Shakespeare North theatre project, working on Engagement, and studying for an undergraduate degree in English, with a particular interest in Renaissance drama.
 Emma-Louise has experience in community arts engagement within the North West, and is particularly interested in TIDE’s work with schools, and outreach undertaken in partnership with theatres, museums, and galleries.

 Tom Roberts studied for a BA in English at Queen Mary, University of London before moving to Ireland to pursue an M.Phil in Early Modern History at Trinity College Dublin.
 After two years in the financial sector, Tom returned to higher education as a PhD researcher on the TIDE project.
 His thesis will assess how the Italian commedia dell’arte manifested in the English cultural landscape between the beginnings of the secular public theatre in the 1570s and their closure in 1642.
-His wider research interests include document records of extemporal performance, the English ’Clown’, and early modern pamphlet culture.
+His wider research interests include document records of extemporal performance, the English ’Clown’, and immigrant spaces in early modern London.

 Emily Stevenson is a PhD student currently focusing on researching the intellectual networks and sources of Richard Hakluyt.
 She previously studied at the University of Warwick (BA English Literature) and King’s College London (MA Early Modern English Literature), where she gained a British Library reader’s pass and a love of sixteenth and seventeenth century literature.
 Her MA thesis focused on the political role of Tudor Queens in early Jacobean culture, but after reading Principal Navigations she became fascinated with the rise of travel literature and the ways writers used it to create their nations in the early modern period.
 She is delighted to be a part of the TIDE project.